shukriadams/tetrifact/docs/settings.md

 Most Tetrifact settings are stored in a YML file that is read on start.
 This file must be placed in the application binary directory, and the default expected name is `config.yml`.

 All settings in the main config file are directly mapped to the class src/Tetrifact.Core/Settings.cs.
-All property names are capitalize, and must be printed exactly as they appear in that class.
-Default values are hardcoded in that class' constructure.
-Most properties are simple primatives, but there are collections that use standard YML notation.
+All property names are capitalized, and must be printed exactly as they appear in that class.
+Default values are hardcoded in that class' constructor.
+Most properties are simple primitives, but there are collections that use standard YML notation.

     ServerName : My Server Name
     AllowPackageDelete : false